patrickyoung281/phase-3-sinatra-react-project/README.md

 <h4><strong>Starting the back end server</strong></h4>

 To start the server, in your terminal, change into the "app" folder.
-Once you do this, run the command "bundle exec rake server".
+Once you do this, first install the necessary Ruby gems with the command "bundle install."
+Then to set up the database, run the migrations in the db/migrate folder with the command "bundle exec rake db:migrate."
+At this point, the database will not contain any data - see the note below about populating the database with optional default data.
+Then, run the command "bundle exec rake server".
 This will start running the back-end server.

 ~/phase-3-sinatra-react-project$ cd app
+~phase-3-sinatra-react-project/app$ bundle install
-~phase-3-sinatra-react-project/app$ bundle exec rake server
+~phase-3-sinatra-react-project/app$ bundle exec rake db: migrate (optional!
+See note below) ~phase-3-sinatra-react-project/app$ bundle exec rake db:seed ~phase-3-sinatra-react-project/app$ bundle exec rake server

 <h4><strong>Starting the front end browser</strong></h4>

 After you start the server, open a new terminal, and cd into the front-end of the repository by changing into the "my-app-frontend" folder.
-Once you do this, run the command "install", followed by "npm start".
-The first command will install the necessary gems, and the second command will open a new tab in your browser.
+Once you do this, run the command "npm install", followed by "npm start".
+The first command will install the necessary Javascript packages, and the second command will open a new tab in your browser.
 Now you are ready to start using the site!

 ~phase-3-sinatra-react-project$ cd my-app-frontend
-~phase-3-sinatra-react-project/my-app-front-end$ bundle install
+~phase-3-sinatra-react-project/my-app-front-end$ npm install
 ~phase-3-sinatra-react-project/my-app-front-end$ npm start

 <h4><strong>Optional Default Data:</strong></h4>